NiharP31/Open_CV_basics/README.md

       e.
 Resizing Image by maintainng aspects ratio.
       f.
 Image Flipping on Horizontal, Vertical and Both axis.

- ## **3. Image Annotation**
+ ## **3. Image Annotation**:
       a.
 Draw a Line on Image.
       b.
 Draw a Circle on Image.
       c.
 Draw a Rectangle on Image.
       d.
 Adding Text on the Image.